Ons Jabeur: 2008–12: Professional & WTA Tour debut

-2013–16: Top 200 at the ITF level
+2013–16: Top 200 at the ITF Circuit level

-After a slow start to 2013, Jabeur won her first $25k title in April 2013 in Tunis.
-She then won back-to-back $50k titles over An-Sophie Mestach in Japan in May to bring her into the top 200 for the first time.
+After a slow start to 2013, Jabeur won her first 25k title in April 2013 in Tunis.
+She then won back-to-back 50k titles over An-Sophie Mestach in Japan in May to bring her into the top 200 for the first time.
 In July, Jabeur played in her second WTA tournament main draw at the Baku Cup.
 She upset top seed, defending champion, and world No. 37, Bojana Jovanovski, in the second round before losing in the quarterfinals to Magda Linette.
 She entered the qualifying competitions at Wimbledon and the US Open, losing her opening match in both events.
-A third $50k title at the Challenger de Saguenay with a win in the final over CoCo Vandeweghe took her to a new career-high of 139.
+A third 50k title at the Saguenay Challenger with a win in the final over CoCo Vandeweghe took her to a new career-high of 139.

+In 2014, she played the main draw in the Malaysian Open losing to Giulia Gatto-Monticone in the first round.

 Jabeur stayed inside the top 200 for most of the next three years, but could not enter the top 100, reaching a career-best ranking of 118 in 2015.
-She continued to a play a mix of ITF and WTA events, but played primarily at the ITF level.
-Her only ITF title in 2014 came at a $25k event in Tunis, and she did not win any titles in 2015.
+She continued to play a mix of ITF and WTA events but played primarily at the ITF level.
+Her only ITF title in 2014 came at a 25k event in Tunis, and she did not win any titles in 2015.
 She finished runner-up twice in 2014, with the higher-level result coming at the $50k Open Nantes Atlantique, losing to Kateřina Siniaková.
 After losing in qualifying at the French Open and Wimbledon, Jabeur qualified for two major main draws in a row at the 2014 US Open and the 2015 Australian Open.
 She lost her opening matches at both tournaments to No. 19 Andrea Petkovic and Vera Zvonareva, respectively.
 With no titles, finals, or semifinals in 2015, her year-end ranking dropped to No. 210.
 Jabeur rebounded with two $25k titles in January 2016.
 A $50k title at the Nana Trophy in Tunis helped her return to the top 200 for all but one week through the rest of the season.
 Nonetheless, she lost in qualifying at both Wimbledon and the US Open and did not have a strong second half of the season.
 She finished the year at No. 193.